cassymarie/yicketty/README.md

 # Yicketty ~ A baseball game

-This is the front end of the web application Yicketty, a type of baseball game.
+This is the front end of the web application Yicketty, an eventual type of baseball game.
 You can select from your favorite team and set your line up from the roster.
 You will be matched with a random team to begin the game.
+Currently you can view each MLB team and their current roster and each individuals stats.
+You can set the lineup that you will eventually play the game with (Hoping by review time!)

 Upon game play, each player will have an at Bat until you have reached 3-outs.
 Roll the dice to have your player 'hit'.
 Results will be logged.